 Can dogs eat watermelon?
-The short answer is yes, dogs can eat watermelon, but before you feed your dog this tasty fruit, there are some things you should know.
+The short answer is yes, dogs can eat watermelon.
+But before you feed your dog this tasty treat, there are some things you should know.

 This fruit has plenty of vitamins and nutrients that are beneficial for your dog’s health, and they’re made of 92 percent water, so they can be especially refreshing on a hot day.

 However, too much of a good thing can be a bad thing, and the rinds and seeds of watermelons can cause serious health problems.
 It’s important to know how to serve it to your dog safely so they don’t get sick.

 As always, you must ask your vet before sharing human foods, including watermelon, with your pooch.
 Here’s what you should know about feeding watermelon to dogs.

 Watermelon is full of beneficial nutrients that are healthy for dogs, including potassium and vitamins A, B6, and C. It’s also high in fiber, which is good for digestion.

 Although watermelon contains sugar, the fiber content in the fruit insulates the sugar and prevents it from being released into the bloodstream too quickly.
 It’s also a source of lycopene, which is an antioxidant that may help prevent cancer.